Back to blog

 Founder | GLINR Studios

-I didn't set out to publish ten npm packages.
+I didn't set out to publish fifteen npm packages.
 I set out to solve specific problems, and the packages were what happened when I decided the solutions were good enough to share.
-Two scopes, two different philosophies, one person maintaining all of it.
+Three scopes, three different philosophies, one person maintaining all of it.
 Here's what that experience actually looks like.

 @glincker packages are infrastructure utilities that power GLINCKER and related projects.
-They're pragmatic, internal-first tools that got extracted because they're genuinely general-purpose: @glincker/geokit for geographic computation, glin-profanity for content moderation, @glincker/queue-utils for job queue abstractions.
+They're pragmatic, internal-first tools that got extracted because they're genuinely general-purpose: @glincker/geokit for AI-readiness auditing, glin-profanity for content moderation, @glincker/palrun for terminal command palettes.

 @typeweaver packages are developer tooling focused on the TypeScript/Node ecosystem. @typeweaver/commitweave is a conventional commits validator and changelog generator.
 The scope exists because I wanted a clean namespace for tools aimed at other developers' workflows rather than application infrastructure.

-The philosophies differ. @glincker packages optimize for reliability and API stability — breaking changes in production infrastructure are expensive. @typeweaver packages optimize for developer experience and can move faster, since a broken CLI tool in someone's local workflow is painful but not a 3am incident.
+The philosophies differ. @glincker packages optimize for reliability and API stability, because breaking changes in production infrastructure are expensive. @typeweaver packages optimize for developer experience and can move faster, since a broken CLI tool in someone's local workflow is painful but not a 3am incident. @thesvg packages optimize for coverage and convenience - the value is in having every brand, in every variant, available everywhere.

 Monorepo vs. Multi-Repo: I've Done Both, Here's the Truth